Architecture & Urbanism

 Over $1 billion was invested through a private public partnership arrangement for the design and construction of a specialist children's hospital with a new Model of Care.
 The new hospital provides over 350 patient beds and 2,000 carparking spaces in a 20,000 sqm, 6-level building supporting clinical, research and education facilities.

-Our role spanned the 6-year design and construction period providing design advice, design assessments and design reviews across all stages of the construction to ensure the State achieved the highest quality outcome for the people of Victoria.
+Our role spanned the entire 6-year design and construction period.
+It included providing design advice, design assessments and design reviews across all stages of to ensure the State achieved the highest quality outcome for the people of Victoria.

 Victorian New Schools - Tranche 1 Public Private Partnership